 WorkPro manages compliance standards on your behalf, ensuring data is properly and securely stored, archived and destroyed in accordance with national laws.

 The application and results certificate are stored for 12 months within WorkPro.
-The certificate is then permanently destroyed and the record automatically archived in line with the Privacy Act.
+After 12-months, the certificate is permanently destroyed with only the outcome of the NCCHC available for viewing permanently as a reliable audit trail.

 A candidate must be at least 16 in order for a Nationally Coordinated Criminal History Check to be completed.
 In addition, anyone under the age of 18 must have the informed consent of a parent, guardian or legal representative.